How to Become a Community Manager

 To finish, some soft skills:

 • Humour: Living in the forums, Community Managers are also often huge trolls.
 You need to know when best to use it so you can better connect with your community.
 It also helps you build a thick skin.
 Don’t take players complaint personally, but don’t be entirely disconnected either.
-Careful not to be too friendly with your community as well, it could backfire and you would loose authority.
+Careful not to be too friendly with your community as well, it could backfire and you would lose authority.

 • Multi-tasking – You will have to do many things at once, lots of tabs & apps opened!
 If you can have multiple monitors on your PC, it’s great.